zjmsky/stock-market-app/Docs/convention.md

 - method names the same as corresponding http method
 - can perform only basic parameter validations
 - can transform data types to / from services
+- POST to create resources
+- PUT to update resources (replace)

 # entities
 - "Entity" suffix required (by convention)